BobRay/SPForm/spform/readme.txt

     Be sure that the Contact page and the Response page have been assigned a template.
 If they have no template, they will display but with no CSS which will allow the hidden field to be visible.
+Make sure, also the the path to the CSS file is correct.

     Clear the site cache after assigning a template.